statamic/v2-docs/content/collections/howto/settings.md

 ---
-title: Settings
+title: Managing settings and environments
 overview: >
   A run-down of the different types of settings in Statamic.
 id: 163ca938-1950-4d9b-b06a-8a7f3f6f4aef
 ---
 ## Settings